Apliz/AntiKess/README.md

 Implement and test: Once you have a clear algorithmic approach, implement it in your preferred programming language and test it with different inputs to ensure it behaves as expected.

+Reference:

+1. The

 Things to do
 1. replace JQuery celestrack request with python requests
 2. Rework entire database system.
 It doesn't need to be so bloated.
 3. Refactor Transfer.py so that it creates a new Orbit() object for the transfer orbit,
+4. Eventually refactor it into a client GUI